 Asbestos products were used extensively in both home and commercial construction.
 Fireproofing, insulation, joint compounds, plaster, and patching compounds are just a few of the commonly used products that contained asbestos.
 Plumbers and pipefitters are also at risk—exposed through asbestos-laden cement pipes, gaskets, and packing, and deteriorating asbestos insulation and pipe covering.
 Additionally, workers who focused on fire door installation might have been exposed to asbestos.

 Pipefitters and Plumbers

-Pipefitters and plumbers, steamfitters, welders, boilermakers, refractory workers, and electricians are occupations which carry a high risk of exposure to asbestos.
+Pipefitters and plumbers, steamfitters, welders, boilermakers, refractory workers, and electricians are occupations that carry a high risk of exposure to asbestos.

 The textile industry used asbestos in heat resistant products like heat–resistant pads, asbestos gloves, and woven into cloth coverings and protective blankets.